dswann101164/azure-noob-blog/posts/2025-12-05-azure-tool-selection-noobs.md

 All of these statements are **partially true** and **completely misleading**.

-I manage 44 Azure subscriptions with 31,000+ resources at a Fortune 500 bank.
-I've used all five tools extensively during a major merger involving infrastructure consolidation across multiple regions.
+I manage a large enterprise Azure environment with 44 subscriptions and 31,000+ resources.
+I've used all five tools extensively during infrastructure consolidation and migrations.

 Here's the honest answer nobody gives you: **the tool you should learn first depends on what you're trying to accomplish**, not what tool evangelists think is "proper."